The Worst Prediabetes Diet Foods You’re Still Eating

 Or salty nuts, sweet gummy bears, or anything else that you tend to overeat.
 It doesn’t matter if it’s a so-called “healthy” food or not.
 “If there is a food you enjoy but have trouble eating a reasonable portion, that would probably be a bad choice for you,” says Uelmen.
-Trigger foods are personal, so be honest about yours and keep those items out of the house.
-That’s one rule you’ll need to follow now, and here are more for keeping your blood sugar stable.
+Yes, people with diabetes can eat pizza, for example, but not a lot of it.
+Trigger foods are personal, so be honest about yours and keep those items out of the house and off your prediabetes diet food list.

 - Sacha Uelmen, RDN, CDE, director of nutrition, American Diabetes Association